 - age, which can affect vulnerability to side effects

-There may be other reasons you react strongly to barbiturates.
+There may be other reasons that cause a strong reaction to barbiturates.
 Be sure to discuss your medication and health history with your doctor.

-Call 911 or your local emergency number right away if you or someone you know has taken too much of a barbiturate or if you have any of these symptoms:
+Call 911 or your local emergency services right away if you or someone you know has taken too much of a barbiturate or if you notice these symptoms of a drug overdose:

 - extreme drowsiness

 - turning blue